Real estate investing: How many mortgages can you have?

 Qualifying for 1 – 6 mortgages

-If you want to qualify for financing on up to 6 mortgages, Fannie Mae requires a credit score of 620 or higher.
-Fannie Mae also sets cash reserve requirements depending on the number of properties you have:
+If you want to qualify for financing on up to 6 mortgages, Fannie Mae requires a set of credit risk factors to be met.
+Fannie Mae also sets cash reserve requirements depending on the number of properties you have.
+On top of that, your lender may also ask you to meet additional requirements when buying a second (or third or more) home, including:

 - A loan-to-value ratio up to 85%